 The Company is exposed to the movement of copper and aluminium prices on the London Metal Exchange (LME).
-Any increase or decline in the prices of these commodities will have an impact on the
+Any increase or decline in the prices of these commodities will have an impact on the profitability of the Company.
+As a general policy, the Company aims to purchase these commodities at prevailing market prices and also sell the products at price adjusted for prevailing market prices.
 The Company substantially ensures sale of products with simultaneous purchase of these commodities on back-to back basis ensuring no or minimum price risk for the Company.